Nordic Pineapple B&B, St. Johns

 They are people of many past professions who decided to become #MichBnB innkeepers.

 Let’s hear it for the efforts these intrepid innkeepers have made to provide guests with today’s comforts — plumbing, lighting, central heat and air, WiFi — while preserving the past glory of their homes.

 Of course, it isn’t only lumber barons who built these Queen Anne, neoclassical, Italianate, and Greek Revival homes between the 1860s and into the first quarter of the 20th Century:

 - Kalamazoo House was built by a cigar maker at a time when Kalamazoo was known for that industry.

 - Dempsey Manor B&B in Manistee was built in the French Neo-Renaissance style for lumber baron James Dempsey.

-- Saravilla was built by a wealthy man who wanted to keep his married daughter close to home.
+- Saravilla in Alma was built by a wealthy man who wanted to keep his married daughter close to home.

 - In Fennville, a university agricultural researcher who identified Southwest Michigan’s soil and climate as ideal for apple and peach orchards built what is now Kingsley House B&B.